AlbrechtL/welle.io/README.md

 Ubuntu Linux 16.04 LTS and 18.04 LTS
 ---
-This sections shows how to compile welle.io on Ubuntu 16.04 LTS and Ubuntu 18.04 LTS.
+This section shows how to compile welle.io on Ubuntu 16.04 LTS and Ubuntu 18.04 LTS.

-1. Install QT 5.10 including the QT Charts module by using the the "Qt Online Installer for Linux" https://www.qt.io/download-open-source/
+1. Install Qt 5.10 including the Qt Charts module by using the the "Qt Online Installer for Linux" https://www.qt.io/download-open-source/

 2. Install the following packages